Want to grow weed at home?

 The average time, a healthy seed takes to germinate is about 2 to 7 days, but the period may vary depending on quality of seed, temperature, moisture, etc.

-To get more female plants, farmers take the germination stint twice.
+If you don’t have as many female plants as you’d like, you may want to begin another germination process as soon as possible.
 Our advice is also to germinate in the hot months for more effective results.

 A growing/grower mat can help germination too, but is an extra expense.